independo-gmbh/leaflet-independo-maps/README.md

 # Leaflet.IndependoMaps

-A [LeafletJS](http://leafletjs.com/) plugin for displaying points of interest as pictograms on a map.
+A [LeafletJS](http://leafletjs.com/) plugin for displaying points of interest (POIs) as pictograms on a map.

-This plugin enables users to overlay a custom layer of points of interest (POIs) onto a Leaflet map, displaying them as easily recognizable pictograms.
-It's designed to be lightweight, easy to use, and developer-friendly.
+This plugin enables developers to overlay a custom layer of POIs onto a Leaflet map, displaying them as easily recognizable pictograms sourced from external services like the Global Symbols API.
+It is designed to be lightweight, customizable, and developer-friendly.

+**Note**: The plugin currently supports only English.

 ---

 ## Features

-This Leaflet plugin displays points of interest as pictograms on a map.
+- **Customizable Layers**: Display POIs as pictograms on a map with options to customize the marker's design.
+- **Pluggable Architecture**: Use your own services for fetching POIs or pictograms via the provided service interfaces.
+- **Caching Mechanism**: Supports both in-memory and local-storage caching for enhanced performance.
+- **Accessibility**: Pictograms include ARIA labels for better accessibility.

 ---